TITLE LOAN STATE REGULATIONS AND LENDING LAWS

 Lending Laws For Title Loans In Each State

 Before you take out a title loan, you’ll want to see if this type of lending is legal or prohibited in your State.
-There are variations and different ways you can use the collateral from your vehicle as a loan, but that won't mean much if your state outlaws title loans or severely restricts the loan amounts or interest rates.
+You can use the collateral from your vehicle as a loan in a few ways, but that won't mean much if your state outlaws title loans or severely restricts the loan amounts or interest rates.

 Simply put, car title loans allow consumers to borrow against the current equity of their vehicle.
 Cars older than ten years are ineligible for these types of loans because a car’s value decreases over time.
 With a title loan, the value of your vehicle is the main factor determining the loan amount and repayment term.
 It should be noted that this type of loan is not available in every state and that some states have lending tools similar to a car title loan but are available through legal loopholes.
 These can include registration loans and title pawns, and in most cases, you'll still be able to keep driving your vehicle with any of these lending options while you pay off the loan.